kaorahi/lizgoban/README.md

 #### To show ownerships of stones by facial expressions:

 Prepare stone images and put them into `external/` directory.
-For example, images in [Goisisan](https://www.asahi-net.or.jp/~hk6t-itu/igo/goisisan.html) are used in the all-in-one package.
+For example, images in [Goisisan](https://www.asahi-net.or.jp/~hk6t-itu/igo/goisisan.html) are used in the above screenshot.

 Then add "face_image_rule" into config.json like this.